What microphones do rappers use?

 Eminem & Dr.Dre: Sony C800G

 This microphone is ridiculous.
 It has its own cooling system.
 It’s also $10,000.
+But don’t worry, not all rapper microphones cost this much.

 Not to put these two in the same boat – they just happen to both like the same mic.
 Along with a host of other artists on the Aftermath label.